andersevenrud/ha-nexa-bridge-x/README.md

 * Install and open [HACS](https://hacs.xyz/)
 * Add a custom repository from the hamburger menu
-* Use the URL to this repository and select "integration"
+* Use the [URL](https://github.com/andersevenrud/ha-nexa-bridge-x.git) to this repository and select "integration"
 * Restart HA

 ### Manual

 * [Download a release](https://github.com/andersevenrud/ha-nexa-bridge-x/releases)
-* Create a `custom_components` directory inside of your HA `config` directory
+* Create a `custom_components` directory inside of your HA configuration directory
 * Unzip into the `custom_components` directory
 * Restart HA

 ## Setup

-Your bridge should be discovered automatically.
+Your bridge should be discovered automatically in the devices settings page.
 Just click the configure button and you should be ready to go!

 > If it's not showing, just click the "add integration" button and search for
-> "Nexa Bridge X" to manually add it.
-This requires entering login information.
+> "Nexa Bridge X",
-> The factory login is `nexa` / `nexa`.

-All connected devices will appear automatically as a device with entities using names based on features and configuration.
+All connected sensors etc. will appear automatically as a device with entities using names based on features and configuration.

 > The names are taken from configurations in the App/Web UI.